Is it possible to take these steps to be happy with yourself and actually be, you know, happy?

-This 7-step formula is what I recommend to anyone who wants to know how to be a happy person.
+These seven steps to be happy with yourself are what I recommend to anyone who wants to know how to be a happy person.

 You can obviously adapt it to your own situation – add a couple of steps here and there – but in the end, these are all you really need to do.

 They’re simple enough but are they easy?
-Not always.